Spence115/Automated-Material-Transfer-Project/README.md

 ```
 roslaunch warthog_gazebo warthog_world.launch
 ```
-<br/>It is important to note that one can use any custom world launch file that of preference, but for this example one of Clearpath Robotics’ basic worlds will be utilized.
-If there is an interest to simulating in the custom world that was created, run the following command:<br/>
+<br/>It is important to note that any custom world launch file can be used.
+The launch file above is one provided by Clearpath Robotics’ and is already installed in the Warthog’s workspace.
+However, a custom world made by the group was used for the screenshots featured later on.
+To simulate in the custom world, be sure to install the launch file and world file located <a href="https://github.com/yardbear/MECA-470-Automated-Material-Transfer-Project/tree/master/Software/Code/Custom%20world%20files">here</a>.<br/> and run the following command:<br/>

 ```
-insert code here later
+roslaunch warthog_gazebo MECA_470.launch
 ```
 <br/>If Gazebo has launched properly, there should be a window similar to the following:<br/><br/>